Climate Change Glossary

 Offsets

 Offsets are verified GHG emissions reductions used to address direct and indirect emissions at additional, external projects.
-The unit of an offset is typically a metric ton of CO2e and simply called a carbon offset.
+The unit of an offset is typically a metric ton of carbon dioxide equivalent (CO2e) and simply called a carbon offset.
 Offsets are subtracted from organizational emissions to determine net organizational emissions.
 Offsetting is the process of generating or purchasing offsets.
 Offsets are a subset of avoided emissions by making the project the central component of emission reduction, whereas avoided emissions can also refer to a comparison of emissions not associated with a specific project.

 Reference: The Greenhouse Gas Protocol